spences10/scottspence.com/posts/2021/11/03/fathom-analytics-with-svelte/index.md

 pnpm i -D fathom-client
 ```

-Now to start tracking page views the Fathom client will need to be in
+To start tracking page views the Fathom client will need to be in a
-a place that wraps all the pages in the project.
+place that wraps all the pages in the project.

-I can use the `__layout.svelte` component for this, it will be applied
+I'll use the `__layout.svelte` component for this, it will be applied
 to every page in the project and can be used to add styles and
 components I want visible on each page.